melvyniandrag/IntroToJavaFall2019/Readme.md

 NOTE TO SELF: Make sure to present the ternary operator http://tutorials.jenkov.com/java/ternary-operator.html

+CHECK WITH I.T.: Can we install this: https://www.oracle.com/technetwork/java/javase/downloads/jdk12-downloads-5295953.html on the desktop, but dont put the file in the PATH.
+Then download gitbash and set the PATH in .bashrc to not modify windows installs?

 This is the class repository for CS 365.
 In here you will find

 1. Lecture notes